jennego/dressage/README.md

 - add data (dressage tests) - several more seeds still need to be created
 - create api - TO DO
 - add association to similar tests  - TO DO - one test to many lists of tests?
 Or search?
+Or filter?
 - figure out how to group by level and display only current tests on index
 - figure out auto complete (low priority - maybe wait for SPA?)
+- try filterific?
 - add edit action
 - add destroy action
 - add contact form